bvenner/categorical-semiotics/outline.md

 # Signs and Signals
 A brief history of mathematical logic in the 20th century and the parallel development of the concepts of signals and information.

+## Form and Information

+Inform - transfer of form, describes the .
+Information - reificication of a relationship to a thing.

 # Signs of signs

+I'd like to outline speculative grammar in this chaper.
+Speculative grammar (or theoretical grammar) as the pre-critical analysis of signs themselves.

 Models of modeling, Universe of universes

 The central role of reflection.
 Foundations of semiotics in the notion of validity of intra-subjective knowledge.
 The need to define semiotics within an existing sign system.

-All signs are arguments, but not all signs are signs of arguments.
+All signs are arguments (i.e. induce semiosis), but not all signs are signs of arguments.

 The idea that semiotics is broader than language and includes pre-linguistic ideas.

 The same arguments applied to math - includes intuitions derived from pre-linguistic concepts such as motion.

 # Universal properties